twils0/react-virtual-draggable-grid/README.md

 - fixedRows: (boolean; default: false) row height will be determined by the grid item with the greatest height in each row; grid items will no longer gravitate toward the top of the screen;

-- fixedColumns: (**DISABLED**) this prop has caused issues from the beginning; as such, it will remain disabled until a proper implementation can be determined
+- fixedColumns: (boolean; default: false) column height will be determined by the grid item with the greatest width in each column; grid items will no longer gravitate toward the top of the screen;

 - fixedWidthAll: (number) set a fixed width for all grid items;